Villagers petition PM over land policy

 With community land deeds, ethnic villagers will be able to continue living and preserving their tribal way of life.

-The group also demanded a apology from the government for violating the human rights of tribal peoples by implementing such problematic policies.
+The group also demanded an apology from the government for violating the human rights of tribal peoples by implementing such problematic policies.